Exactly How To Use These 12 Delicious Sugar Substitutes In Your Cooking

 4. Honey

-This scrumptious stuff packs an antioxidant punch.
-Enjoy some in hot tea to help soothe a scratchy throat, or get creative and add a spoonful to homemade salad dressing.
+This scrumptious stuff is a South African pantry staple.
+Research shows raw honey contains bioactive plant compounds that pack an antioxidant punch.
+Enjoy some in tea to soothe a scratchy throat, or get creative and whisk a spoonful into a homemade balsamic dressing.

 5. Raisins